• Skip to primary navigation

 Bowl of water with dried herbs for face steaming.

 We all need a little pampering from time to time.
 Creating a simple facial steam treatment with herbs is easy to do at home.
-Not only is it good for your skin you get the added aromatherapy benefit from inhaling the fragrance adding to your peace of mind.
+Not only is it good for your skin, but you also get the added aromatherapy benefit from inhaling the fragrance, adding to your peace of mind.

 Bowl of lavender, calendula, rose petals, rosemary and peppermint leaves.